 Upgrading your firearm is an important part of owning one.
 An accessory that commonly gets a poor reputation in the news, but is ideal for thousands of owners, is a sound suppressor.

-One of the major factors to take into consideration when selecting a gun silencer is which weapon you fire most.
+One of the major factors to take into consideration when selecting a gun silencer is which firearm you fire most.
 The most common suppressor for sale will be one of three: .30 caliber, a .45 pistol, or a .22 magnum rated silencer.
 A 9mm suppressor is also a very common silencer, but typically only used with handguns.
-With these three (or four) in mind, you can begin to narrow down your search by selecting weapons from your collection that can handle these calibers.
+With these three (or four) in mind, you can begin to narrow down your search by selecting firearms from your collection that can handle these calibers.

 For more of the common suppressors and silencers, these are what you will generally find when exploring the market.

 These silencers are designed for a rimfire cartridge.
 They tend to be smaller and lighter than other versions.
 It has several benefits to it, such as the ability to fire dirty.
 Don’t let that lull you into never cleaning it though; rimfire suppressors are often designed to be easily cleaned.
 Also, these are some of the quietest cans on the market.
 They would have the movie-quality noise suppression that people really want to achieve.
 These silencers have a ½ x 28 thread pattern that will attach directly to the barrel.

 These are what the category suggests.
 They utilize traits from the rimfire, rifle, and handgun suppressors to create a multi-function silencer.
 These are able to move between multiple firearms without adjusting them too much.
 The biggest downside to these is that they are a jack-of-all-trades type accessory, but a master of none.
 If you want a specific quality in your suppressor that isn’t multi-use, this might not be the ideal silencer for you.